microsoft/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 This image represents a sketch of our Contoso Outdoor e-commerce website we want to build.
 We will use this image as input to GPT-4 Turbo with Vision to gather information from the image, and later generate a code snippet for the website, using the sketch as a reference.

-Once you have uploaded the file, try these prompts start interacting with the image:
+Once you have uploaded the file, try these prompts to start interacting with the image:

 ```How many products are shown in the homepage below?```